surabhitri/PLR_Classification/README.md

 cd src
 ```

 1. Use prod_by_year.ipynb to generate classifications of PLRs by year or a list of years.
+You can define your folder path to the PLRs you need classified within the notebook under the **Define folder paths** header.
 2. Fine_tuning.ipynb can be used to prepare the training dataset for fine-tuning the model and evaluate model performance.

 ## Usage